pshriwise/double-down/README.md

 ## Other Notes

-double-down is currently underdevelopment targeting Embree's version 2 interface.
-This interface will eventually be updated for use with Embree's version 3 interface... someday.
+double-down is currently underdevelopment targeting Embree Version 3.6.1.